moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-string-param format title="MOQT String Parameter"}

 Parameter Type is an integer that indicates the semantic meaning of the parameter.
-SETUP message parameters use a namespace constant across all MoQ Transport versions.
+SETUP message parameters use a namespace that is constant across all MoQ Transport versions.
 All other messages use a version-specific namespace.
-For example, the integer '1' can refer to different parameters for SETUP messages and other message types.
+For example, the integer '1' can refer to different parameters for SETUP messages and for all other message types.

 The Parameter Length field of the String Parameter encodes the length of the Parameter Value field in bytes.

-Boolean parameters (e.g., to advertise support for a capability) can use the String Parameter format with a zero length.

 ### SETUP Parameters {#setup-params}